 We’ve compiled a list of potential grants that might apply to your programming and community outreach.
-While this is by no means a complete list, we hope this offers you some unique ideas of where you might find critical program dollars, and perhaps help you to brainstorm some new ways to operate through the shutdown.
+While this is by no means a complete list, we hope this offers you some unique ideas of where you might find critical program dollars.

 Attention members: Know of a great grant resource we should mention on this page?
 Please email Michelle at firstname.lastname@example.org.

 NOTE: This list of grants and funding was compiled using information that was readily available online.
 MRPA, Pernsteiner Creative Group, and their partners and affiliates do not endorse nor guarantee availability any of the funding programs listed below.